Have you ever wondered- How the memory is managed in Python?

 If the same object is used in the other part of the code, it will be counted in the reference count of the given object.

-Even, there are multiple cumbersome operations goes running in background Python.
-It may possible that this object is used in the background of your running program.
+Even, there are multiple cumbersome operations running in background Python.
+It may be possible that this object is used in the background of your running program.
 It is also counted as a reference to the object.

 The output (reference count) may vary from system to system.

-When you pass the variable as a parameter to the function, reference count for the variable object is incremented.
+When you pass the variable as a parameter to the function, the reference count for the variable object is incremented.
 When the control goes out of the function, the reference count is decremented.

 import sys a =10 print(sys.getrefcount(a)) #17 def func(b): print(sys.getrefcount(a)) #19 func(a) print(sys.getrefcount(a)) #17

-Note: Reference count is shown as 19 instead of 18 because of variable ‘a’ is used two times in function- as a parameter to the function func()
+Note: Reference count is shown as 19 instead of 18 because variable ‘a’ is used two times in function- as a parameter to the function func()

 ; as a parameter to the function sys.getrefcount()